Rifle House Cemetery

 5509 Rifleman Reuben Barnett, 1st Battalion, Rifle Brigade.
 Age 15.
 Killed 19 December 1914.
 Grave IV.E.10.
 He was the son of Phillip and Esther Barnett, of 95, Belgrade Road., Stoke Newington, London.

 Two graves from the Rifle Brigade attack on 19 December 1914 are those of Captain The Honourable George Grenville Morgan-Grenville, 1st Battalion Rifle Brigade.
 Age 27.
 Grave IV.F.4.
 He was twice mentioned in despatches.
-He was Barnett’s company commander.
+He was Barnett’s Company Commander.
 Master of Kinloss.
 Son of Baroness Kinloss, of Moreton Lodge, Buckingham, and the late Major Luis Ferdinand Harry Courthope Morgan-Grenville.

 The second-in-command Captain the Honourable Francis Reginald Dennis Prittie, 1st Battalion, Rifle Brigade.
 Age 34.
 Grave IV.F.5.
 Twice mentioned in despatches.
 Legion of Honour.
-Son of 4th Baron Dunalley and Baroness Dunalley, of Kilboy, Nenagh, Co.
+Son of 4th Baron Dunalley and Baroness Dunalley, of Kilboy, Nenagh, County.
 Tipperary.
 Assistant Commissioner, Uganda Boundary Commission, 1910-1914.

 FALKIRK AND DISTRICT MEN BURIED HERE